How to do easy healthy lunchbox prepping without taking any extra time!

 A meatball and cherry tomato on toothpicks are another delicious option.
 I can usually fit 3-4 in a bag, and the kids love it.
 If I need more main course options I will add some of these lunchbox kebabs into my prepping plan.

 Fruits and Vegetables Healthy Lunchbox Prepping

 Often people ask if I restrict my kids to fruit intake - yes and no.

 I allow my kiddos (who are low-carb, not no-carb) fruit BUT it has to be lower sugar fruits such as berries, mandarins, small apples or small pears.

 Too many people see fruit and vegetables as equals, and they are not.
 Whole fruit is wonderful and packed with an array of fibre, vitamins, minerals and micronutrients, but make no mistake, they are still a source of rapidly absorbed sugars.

 I have found that the key to keeping kids interest in plain vegetables and fruit is to mix up how they are cut and presented.
 Somethings as simple as drawing faces, notes, or sayings on a mandarin orange will completely change their excitement level for lunch.

 I like to add a few cut strawberries and blueberries into little containers.
 I typically only cut up 1-2 strawberries per container and add 4-5 blueberries on top.
 They are easy to grab and won't get squished like they would in a zip bag.

 An easy way to prep vegetables for lunch is to use leftover fresh veggies from dinner.
-Sometime I may have some extra broccoli, celery, or carrots from dinner that I will toss into a couple of bags for lunch.
-My kids enjoy the smaller pieces if vegetables and fun eating them.
+Sometimes I may have some extra broccoli, celery, or carrots from dinner that I will toss into a couple of bags for lunch.
+My kids enjoy the smaller pieces of vegetables and have fun eating them.